 Think of your phone.
 It is so annoying to be constantly deleting files because you've run out of disk space.
 You don't want to be doing that with your website.

 Backups are necessary.
 Now that we're hosting with Flywheel, daily backups are free and automatic!

 But what about those cheap shared plans?

 Yes, those cheap shared plans are cheap.
 But once you get some decent traffic, they're slow.
 And slow speeds will kill your traffic.
 And you want to grow!

 With a shared plan, you'll likely have to upgrade that in about a year, once you start seeing some decent traffic.
 Switching hosting plans can be a pain because they have to take your entire site and migrate it to a new server and make sure everything sets back up correctly.
 And if you end up switching to hosts like Bluehost and Media Temple, the hosting companies will charge you an extra $150 to transfer your site!
 So much for saving that extra $3-5 a month with a shared plan!

-If you plan on growing and monetizing your blog, I don’t recommend starting with a shared plan.
-I recommend an Optimized WordPress plan.
-And if you want the best bang for your buck, I recommend HostGator.
+If you plan on growing and monetizing your blog, I don't recommend starting with a shared plan.
+I recommend Managed WordPress Hosting.
+And if you want the best bang for your buck, I recommend Flywheel.